-- So how do we do better? - Surprisingly often, you can look to the literature to see if there's support for your folk theory! - There's a lot of research already out there - And when there's no research out there already? - By the end of this class, you'll have the tools you need to design and execute the research yourself!
+- So how do we do better? - Surprisingly often, you can look to the literature to see if there's support for your folk theory! - There's a lot of research already out there - And when there's no research out there already? - As we saw in the first half of the class, we have the tools we need to design and execute the research ourselves!